syncfusion-content/maui-docs/MAUI/DatePicker/date-picker-mode.md

 # Date Picker mode in .NET MAUI Date Picker (SfDatePicker)

-The date picker mode is specified in the picker property enumeration, which is used to show the date picker based on the modes.
-It provides three modes such as `Default`, `Dialog`, and `RelativeDialog`.
+The date picker mode is specified in the picker property enumeration, which is used to display the date picker based on the modes.
+It offers three modes: `Default`, `Dialog`, and `RelativeDialog`.
 The default picker mode is `Default` in the [SfDatePicker].

 ## Dialog Mode

-The dialog mode is used to show the date picker in a pop up by setting the [Mode] property to [`Dialog`] in [SfDatePicker].
+The dialog mode is used to display the date picker in a pop up by setting the [Mode] property to [`Dialog`] in [SfDatePicker].

 {% tabs %}